-This General Assembly resolution underlines "the importance of the observance of environmental norms in the preparation and implementation of disarmament and arms limitation agreements" and reaffirms that the international community should contribute to ensuring compliance with relevant environmental norms in negotiating treaties and agreements on disarmament and arms limitation.
-It further calls on "all States to adopt unilateral, bilateral, regional and multilateral measures so as to contribute to ensuring the application of scientific and technological progress within the framework of international security, disarmament and other related spheres, without detriment to the environment or to its effective contribution to attaining sustainable development."
+This resolution underlines "the importance of the observance of environmental norms in the preparation and implementation of disarmament and arms limitation agreements" and reaffirms that the international community should contribute to ensuring compliance with relevant environmental norms in negotiating treaties and agreements on disarmament and arms limitation.
+It further calls on "all States to adopt unilateral, bilateral, regional and multilateral measures so as to contribute to ensuring the application of scientific and technological progress within the framework of international security, disarmament and other related spheres, without detriment to the environment or to its effective contribution to attaining sustainable development".

-Report of the Secretary-General on "Peacebuilding in the immediate aftermath of conflict" of 16 July 2010 (A/64/866-S/2010/386)
+Report of the Secretary-General on peacebuilding in the immediate aftermath of conflict (A/64/866-S/2010/386)

-In this report, the Secretary-General notes that "greater efforts will be needed to deliver a more effective United Nations response" in the area of natural resources, and he "call[s] on Member States and the United Nations system to make questions of natural resource allocation, ownership and access an integral part of peacebuilding strategies."
+In this report, the Secretary-General notes that "greater efforts will be needed to deliver a more effective United Nations response" in the area of natural resources, and he calls on "Member States and the United Nations system to make questions of natural resource allocation, ownership and access an integral part of peacebuilding strategies".